TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events.md

 ### Event metadata

-When an API event is fired, if there is an event handler registered for that combination of API and event then the handler will be provided with a rich set of [metadata]({{< ref "basic-config-and-security/report-monitor-trigger-events/event-data" >}}) that can be used by the external system (webhook) or custom (JavaScript) code to determine the action to be taken.
+When an API event is fired, if there is an event handler registered for an event from that API then the handler will be provided with a rich set of [metadata]({{< ref "basic-config-and-security/report-monitor-trigger-events/event-data" >}}) that can be used by the external system (webhook) or custom (JavaScript) code to determine the action to be taken.